Do you love your granola as much as I do?

 But do you really have to make your granola yourself?
 There are so many options in the supermarkets already, even partially in organic quality.
 That’s true, but have you ever looked at the ingredient lists?
 Unfortunately, sugar is usually one of the main ingredients and the granolas often also contain palm oil.
 You should rarely consume any of them, if at all.

-It is really very delicious!
+It’s really very delicious!
 But I wanted to make it a bit healthier and therefore reduced the maple syrup and the coconut oil.
-And since I like it a bit crunchier, I added some more seeds to my granola.
+And since I like it a bit crunchier, I added some more seeds to my homemade granola.

 I store the finished granola in a resealable glass jar, and the scent that flows towards me every time I open the lid is simply gorgeous.